bitrockteam/bitrock-website/src/academy/readme.md

+---
+layout: Page
+---

 # Academy

-### BITROCK - PROFESSIONAL & CERTIFIED TRAINING PROGRAMS
+#### BITROCK - PROFESSIONAL & CERTIFIED TRAINING PROGRAMS

 Development and growth happens where people are encouraged to be curious and learn.
 We are firmly convinced that learning-oriented culture help to cultivate leadership and breeds innovation and high-performance.